Wedding Snap

 🎉 Just here for the QR code?
 WeddingSnap sets it up for you in minutes.

-A wedding photo QR code is a scannable code that opens a dedicated upload page when a guest points their phone camera at it.
+Check it out →A wedding photo QR code is a scannable code that opens a dedicated upload page when a guest points their phone camera at it.
 Guests tap, upload their photos and videos, and everything lands in one place for you to download after the wedding.

 The appeal is simple: everyone already knows how to scan a QR code, it works on any smartphone without downloading anything, and it runs in the background while guests enjoy themselves.